buying guide

 Old-school flea collars were contact killers — fleas had to touch the collar to die.
 Useless for dogs who actually move around.

-Modern collars use systemic protection.
-Active ingredients spread through your dog’s skin oils, creating a protective layer across their entire body.
-Fleas die when they bite anywhere, not just the neck.
+Modern collars use slow-release topical protection.
+Active ingredients spread through your dog’s skin oils, creating a protective layer across their body.
+With a collar that is actually labelled for fleas, fleas die when they contact or bite the treated dog — not just when they touch the collar.

 Price: $99-109 NZD